-'''

 service salt-minion restart

-'''

 6. Re-register the clients.
-Each client will now have a different /etc/machine-id and should be correctly displayed on the System Overview page.
+Each client now has a different /etc/machine-id and should be correctly displayed on the System Overview page.

 Procedure: Resolving Duplicate Machine IDs in Cloned Traditional Clients or, on newer systemd-based systems, with: